aluro2/Turdus-Dichromatism/Manuscript/turdus-dichromatism-ABL.md

 pairs within each species (i.e., N=9 JND values calculated per patch for each species where N=3 males and N=3 females sampled), and then JND values were averaged for each species’ respective plumage patches.
-Under ideal laboratory conditions, a JND value of 1 is generally considered to be the discriminable threshold past which an observer is predicted to be able to perceive the two colors as different.
-However, natural light environments vary both spatially and temporally [@endler1993]⁠, bringing into question the accuracy of a JND=1 threshold for generalizing visual contrast under natural conditions.
+Under ideal laboratory conditions, 1 JND is generally considered to be the discriminable threshold past which an observer is predicted to be able to perceive the two colors as different.
+However, natural light environments vary both spatially and temporally [@endler1993]⁠, bringing into question the accuracy of a  1 JND threshold for generalizing visual contrast under natural conditions.
 Therefore, we calculated the total number of sexually-dichromatic plumage patches per species (out of N=5 measured patches) as the number of plumage patches with average JND values > 1, 2, or 3 to account for uncertainty in